Nath5/frogoracletradingdocs/docs/sr_setup.md

+# Setup

 ## Adding the indicator

-To add the indicator to your charts ensure you have the chart view open in TV.
+To add the indicator to your charts, ensure you have the chart view open in TV.

-1. Click the indicator button at the top of the window
+1. Click the indicator button at the top of the window.
-2. When the indicator pop-up appears click the 'Invite-Only' tab on the bottom left
+2. When the indicator pop-up appears, click the 'Invite-Only' tab on the bottom left.
 3. Click on the `open space` next to the indicator name to add to your chart.

 `It may take a moment for the indicator to show up, don't keep clicking or you will end up with multiple instances on your chart.`